ERNI-Academy/starterkit-mobile-application-flutter/README.md

 **Generate code**

 Run the following commands to generate code.
-Note that this project uses [FVM](https://fvm.app) to manage Flutter SDK versions.
+Note that this project uses [FVM](https://fvm.app) to manage its Flutter SDK versions.

 ```sh
 # Run this command if appropriate